KushBhatnagar/kushbhatnagar.github.io/_posts/2023-04-05-atomic-habits-bookshelf.md

 <ol>
     <li><b>Cue:</b> This is the trigger that prompts the habit.
 Cues can be anything that your brain associates with a particular behavior or activity.
 For example, seeing a donut might be a cue for you to eat it, or hearing your phone buzz might be a cue for you to check your messages.</li>
     <li><b>Craving:</b> They are the motivational force behind every habit.
 Without some level of motivation or desire, we have no reason to act.
-What you carve is not the habit itself but the change in state it delivers.
+What you crave is not the habit itself but the change in state it delivers.
 For example, you do not crave smoking a cigarette, you crave the feeling of relief it provides.</li>
     <li><b>Response:</b> This is the actual habit you perform which can take the form of a thought, or an action.</li>
     <li><b>Reward:</b> This is the positive outcome that you get from engaging in the habit.
 Rewards can be physical, emotional, or psychological.
 For example, the reward for eating a donut might be the taste and feeling of satisfaction that comes from eating something sweet and indulgent.</li>
 </ol>